8.2 Acceptance Testing and Witness Coordination

 Key Takeaways

-• The exam trap is treating acceptance as a random device walk instead of a structured demonstration.
+• The exam trap is treating acceptance as a random device walk instead of a documented demonstration with deficiency tracking and restoration.

 Acceptance phaseTechnician focus

-Pre-test planningConfirm documents, test forms, contacts, access, and system readiness.
+Pre-test planningConfirm approved drawings, sequence, Record-of-Completion form, contacts, access, and readiness.

-Witness briefingExplain what will be tested and how results will be recorded.
+Witness briefingExplain what will be tested, in what order, and how results are recorded.

-Functional testingVerify initiating devices, notification, supervisory inputs, troubles, and interfaces as applicable.
+Functional testingVerify initiating devices, notification, supervisory inputs, troubles, power, and every interface.

-Deficiency handlingRecord failures clearly and assign correction or retest steps.
+Deficiency handlingRecord each failure clearly and assign correction and retest.

-RestorationReturn devices, circuits, interfaces, and monitoring conditions to normal.
+RestorationReturn devices, circuits, interfaces, and the monitoring account to normal.

-Applied NICET FAS scenario guidance: a question may describe an acceptance test for a renovated building area where the elevator contractor is not present for elevator-related functions.
-The best answer is to coordinate the missing party and reschedule or sequence that portion appropriately.
-A technician should not simulate or ignore an interface when the required system representative or access is missing.
+Applied NICET FAS scenario guidance: a question may describe acceptance for a renovated area where the elevator contractor is absent for recall functions.
+The best answer coordinates the missing party and sequences or reschedules that portion — a technician should not simulate or skip an interface when the required representative or access is missing.
+Another scenario involves a failed notification circuit during witness testing: the strong answer is to document the deficiency, correct the cause, retest the affected function, and ensure the Record of Completion shows the verified result.

 Test Your Knowledge